Phileosopher/commonplace/people-culture-cults_.md

 In fact, while it's [taboo](morality-taboo.md) to say in many parts of the world, many governments themselves (frequently with their [media propaganda](stories-storytellers.md)) are cults altogether.

+The more [addicted](addiction.md) and isolated away from the rest of humanity, the more cult-like that group becomes.
+This has no limit, and can (but doesn't always) apply to many parts of society:

+- Geek subcultures
+- Hobby and political clubs
+- Church groups
+- Indigenous tribal societies
+- Small towns
+- Large corporations
+- Social media

+APPLICATION: All [addictions](addiction.md) are cults of 1+ people centered on that substance.

+APPLICATION: To take extreme ownership of your life, with your thoughts, is essentially grabbing control of yourself and making a "cult" of your [personality](personality.md), for yourself alone.

 [Amusingly](humor.md), in a free society, each [political party](politics-conservativeliberal.md) creates its own cult, then tends to call the other party a cult.

+APPLICATION: Because of the [range of our personalities](personality.md), even a country-sized cult only has some adherents, with the rest only honoring the [culture](people-culture.md) for their [advantages](purpose.md).
+Even "mass formation psychosis" can only get 60-70% of the people all at once.

 ## Aftermath